 This project, proudly supported by The Ontario Arts Council, seeks to use an item from the past to talk about present and future times.

-What I am doing is building a 1700s Tranquilizer Chair to bring light to mental health issues and Ontario’s adoption of a zero-restraint policy in hospitals.
+I built a 1700s Tranquilizer Chair to bring light to mental health issues and Ontario restraint policy in hospitals.

 This project is ongoing and will be displayed in places in Northern Ontario and hopefully more in the future.